 Data Source: IRB meeting summaries and submitted IRB applications 6.
 Completion of prison population forecast on time.
-100% 100% What Occurred: The Annual prison population forecast was completed and submitted on time to the Department of Corrections, Legislature and Governor's Office Data Source: Staff records indicating release date 7. # of presentations given to public groups 10 5 What Occurred: Staff presented information on the prison population forecast to Legislative Committees, Board of Parole, and a variety of other key stakeholder groups.
-Data Source: Staff records 8. % of impact statements completed on time 100% 100% What Occurred: 63 of 63 Correctional impact statement requests from Legislative Services Agency were received and completed on time.
+100% 100% What Occurred: The Annual prison population forecast was completed and submitted on time to the Department of Corrections, Legislature and Governor's Office Data Source: Staff records indicating release date 7. # of presentations given to public groups 10 3 What Occurred: Staff presented information on the prison population forecast to Legislative Committees, Board of Parole, and a key stakeholder group.
+Data Source: Staff records 8. % of impact statements completed on time 100% 100% What Occurred: 122 of 122 Correctional impact statement requests from Legislative Services Agency were received and completed on time.
 Data Source: Staff records 9. % of data requests completed accurately and on time 100% 100% What Occurred: 140 data requests were requested from state agencies, legislators, media, and other entities.
 All were completed on time.
-Data Source: Staff records 10. # of new joint data and evaluation projects 2 5 What Occurred: CJJP is conducting joint the evaluation projects with the Judicial Branch, Urban Institute, Department of Public Health, Department of Corrections, and Office of Drug Control Policy.
-In addition, an educational collaborative data sharing agreement is in place with DHS, Judicial, Education and CJJP.
+Data Source: Staff records 10. # of new joint data and evaluation projects 2 2 What Occurred: CJJP is conducting joint the evaluation projects with the Judicial Branch and Department of Corrections.
 Data Source: Contracts, Memorandums of Understanding, and staff records.
-11. # of customers of CJJP Services 150 210 What Occurred: CJJP responded to requests for services from 210 individuals representing many local, state, and federal agencies, and private stakeholders.
-Data Source: Staff records 12. #of CJJP studies completed 100 105 What Occurred: CJJP staff completed reports and studies, under the direction of one of the advisory councils or at the request of stakeholders.
+11. # of customers of CJJP Services 150 379 What Occurred: CJJP responded to requests for services from 379 individuals representing many local, state, and federal agencies, and private stakeholders.
+Data Source: Staff records 12. #of CJJP studies completed 100 6 What Occurred: CJJP staff completed six reports and studies, under the direction of one of the advisory councils or at the request of stakeholders.
+A number of other reports and studies are underway.
 Data Source: Staff records

-Performance Measure (Outcome) Performance Target Performance Actual Performance Comments & Analysis Service, Product or Activity: Commis 1. # public attendees in Commission 100 113 What Occurred: public members attended DHR's commission meetings. meetings Data Source: Department records and meeting notes Service, Product or Activity: State ap propriation and 1. % of claims paid within 15 days 100% 100% What Occurred: The number of claims processed within 16 or more days as a percent of total claims paid.
-Data Source: Tracking records of document approvers 2. % of federal and financial reports completed and submitted by due date 100% 91% What Occurred: Central administration submitted 31 of 34 reports timely. • Data Source: Staff records 3. % of time contract monitoring tool is reviewed annually and 100% 100% What Occurred: Contract monitoring tools were updated necessary improvements are made Data Source: Staff records 4. % of required monitoring visits completed within the FY 100% 89% What Occurred: Required monitoring visits were completed within the fiscal year.
+CORE FUNCTION: RESOURCE MANAGEMENT Performance Measure (Outcome) Performance Target Performance Actual Performance Comments & Analysis Service, Product or Activity: Commis ssion meetings 1. # public attendees in Commission 100 212 What Occurred: public members attended DHR's commission meetings. meetings Data Source: Department records and meeting notes Service, Product or Activity: State ap ppropriation and d grant funds m anagement 1. % of claims paid within 15 days 100% 100% What Occurred: The number of claims processed within 16 or more days as a percent of total claims paid.
+Data Source: Tracking records of document approvers 2. % of federal and financial reports completed and submitted by due date 100% 100% What Occurred: Central administration submitted 41 of 41 reports timely.
+Data Source: Staff records 3. % of time contract monitoring tool is reviewed annually and 100% 100% What Occurred: Contract monitoring tools were updated necessary improvements are made Data Source: Staff records 4. % of required monitoring visits completed within the FY 100% 0% What Occurred: Required monitoring visits were completed within the fiscal year.
 Data Source: Staff records.
-5. % of monitoring reports without significant findings 100% 94% What Occurred: Monitoring reports did not contain significant findings Data Source: Staff review of monitoring reports 6. % of audit reports reviewed within 180 days of receipt 100% 81% What Occurred: Audit reports were reviewed within 180 days of receipt.
-Data Source: Staff records Service, Product or Activity: Employ 1. % employee evaluations completed by due date 100% 70% What Occurred: 28 out of 40 employee evaluations were completed by the due date.
-CJJP: 9 of 14 CAS - 5 of 7 DCAA - 8 of 11 Central Admin - 6 of 8 Data Source: Supervisory staff reporting
+5. % of monitoring reports without significant findings 100% 100% What Occurred: Monitoring reports did not contain significant findings Data Source: Staff review of monitoring reports 6. % of audit reports reviewed within 180 days of receipt 100% 0% What Occurred: Audit reports were reviewed within 180 days of receipt.
+Data Source: Staff records Service, Product or Activity: Employ 1. % employee evaluations completed by due date 100% 53% What Occurred: 20 out of 38 employee evaluations were completed by the due date.
+CJJP: 8 of 14 CAS - 5 of 7 DCAA - 6 of 10 Central Admin - 1 of 7 Data Source: Supervisory staff reporting